 The U6 & U8 Introductory program (formerly YSL) offers beginning xc ski instruction for the youngest Nordic skiers (age 5-7) interested in Tuesday, Thursday and/or Saturday sessions for eight weeks starting mid-January.

-The U10 & U12 Introductory Development (Intro Devo) program offers four options for skiers ages 8-11, based on age, skill, and length of program.
+Skiers ages 8-11 may participate in the U10 & U12 Introductory and Introductory Development (Intro Devo) programs.
+Choose a program based on age, skill, and length of program.
+Then move up when you're ready.
 We work on skate and classic techniques, play games, and have fun.
 No prerequisite skills.

 The U14 & U16 Development Comp (Devo Comp) team gives skiers ages 12-15 a great team atmosphere to explore the mountains and develop their skiing and team-building skills.
 Includes dryland training.